-So here I am about to start my new life.
+So, here I am about to start my new life.
 I just finished seven years of working full time while going to school to get another bachelors degree and then my masters in Occupational Therapy.
-I had survived two incredibly difficult internships, one at Bellevue Hospital in the city and United Cerebral Palsy in the Bronx.
+I had survived two incredibly difficult internships, one at Bellevue Hospital in New York City and United Cerebral Palsy in the Bronx.
 I passed the national board exam – the hardest test I’ve ever taken in my life (and longest – 4 hours).
-And I got my dream job at Children’s Specialized Hospital.
+And I accepted a position at my dream job at Children’s Specialized Hospital.
 I found a great apartment 10 minutes from the hospital.
 Everything was in place…all my ducks were in a row.

-My prescription was only for the left one…but the mammo tech just randomly asked, “How about we do the right one, too?”
+My prescription was only for the LEFT breast.
+However, the mammography technician just randomly asked, “How about we do the right one, too?”
 The thought hadn’t even crossed my mind.
 I told her that I was only there for the left.
 I wasn’t old enough to get them both checked, I wasn’t sure insurance would cover it – and again, I didn’t have a prescription for it.
 But she insisted.
 She told me not to worry about it – that she would get a script for me.

 So, as I’m being contorted into 20 different positions and my boob is being squeezed into that infamous mechanical vice grip (you know that feeling, girls – when it comes down and you think “oh my God, when’s it gonna stop….
 AAAHHH”).
 It’s like those automatic blood pressure cuffs at Stop & Shop where you have that panic for a second and wonder if it’s going to keep going and going and going.
 Suddenly the tech gives that concerned, “hmmmm….” and her face squishes up – kind of the same face I make when I’m watching Ramona on Housewives of NY (something here just ain’t right).
 She then asks me to return to the waiting room.
 Well, I knew that can’t be good, usually I just leave at that point.
 So, after waiting for about 10 minutes (and yes, I started to silently cry in the waiting room – I knew something wasn’t right and my gut started to go in knots).